 Typically, I use keyboard shortcuts to help me get answers during the tests, the most useful being that I make the ‘P’ key open the mass properties dialogue box.
 The answers are typically either mass of the part or center of mass, so it is useful to be able to pull up the mass properties quickly.
 Another one I like to add is I make the ‘M’ key bring up the measure tool.
 I use the measure tool occasionally to determine surface areas as well as double check dimensions if I have an answer that isn’t one of the multiple-choice answers.
 To get to the menu in the screenshot below right click the command manager and select customize from the options.

 Another way to shave off a few minutes is to start with a certification test template.
 I prefer to set up templates that have some global variables already inside, but other than that I pretty much use the training templates available on solidworks.com.
 See link for starting templates.
 Having some initial global variables set up saves just a little time, but some of the tests have you create multiple parts, so it adds up.

+I hope you find these SOLIDWORKS Certification testing tips useful in your preparation for the exam.
 You will also need to have modeling skills on top of just these time saving techniques.
 The best advice is to prepare to avoid panic.
 Also, you can take these tests again typically within a 14–90-day period.
 If you have an active subscription with TriMech you get at least two certification tests annually for free.
 If you want to take more certification tests the prices are reasonable and the certifications will stick with you your entire life.
 Visit this link to see all the possible certification tests as well as sample exams that will help you prepare for the actual certifications: https://www.solidworks.com/solidworks-certification-program

 Get Certified SOLIDWORKS Services from Javelin